Nestlé Acquires Chameleon Cold-Brew - BevNET.com

 But Campbell said he doesn’t want the company to grow too fast.
 Although Nestlé opens the doors for rapid expansion cross-country, Chameleon plans to continue taking a more deliberate path towards growth.

-“For us it’s really following the game plan that we wrote about RTD a couple of years ago,” he said.
+“For us, it’s really following the game plan that we wrote about RTD a couple of years ago,” he said.
 “But all of a sudden we have a whole different set of options that we can pull from for any department of the company.
 Whether it’s sales, marketing, operations, or finance, we’ve got resources we just didn’t have last week.”

 Nestlé chairman and CEO Paul Grimwood was unavailable for comment.
 In an Oct.
 23 Medium post, Grimwood wrote that the food and beverage market was evolving rapidly and that the company was seeking out more environmentally friendly and value-driven brands for acquisition, noting that modern consumers “expect high-quality products that are nutritious and responsibly sourced.”